The Great Barrier Reef is popularly known to be planet Earth’s most extensive coral reef system.

 For many thousands of years, the Great Barrier Reef has been known of and used by the

-It is an important part of their culture, belief systems and spirituality.
+It is an essential part of their culture, belief systems and spirituality.
 As can be expected, the reef is also a must-see location for tourists, especially in the Whitsunday Islands and Cairns region.

-While generating in excess of 1 billion dollars each year, tourism is an extremely viable economic activity for this entire area, which extends beyond the Great Barrier Reef.
+While generating more than 1 billion dollars each year, tourism is an extremely viable economic activity for this entire area, which extends beyond the Great Barrier Reef.

 Supporting a great diversity of life which includes many endangered species, there are 30 species of whales, dolphins, and porpoises which have been recorded in the Great Barrier Reef.